 The Phelps Dodge Magnet Wire Co., with corporate offices in Fort Wayne, Ind., established this scholarship to provide financial assistance to minority students attending Indiana Tech.
-Recipients of this scholarship must be enrolled in the College of Engineering and Computer Sciences, and demonstrate academic excellence and financial need.
-Scholarships are renewable based upon satisfactory progress and require completion of a FAFSA.
-Available to U.S. citizens and permanent residents only.
+Recipients of this scholarship must be enrolled in the College of Engineering and Computer Sciences and demonstrate academic excellence and financial need.
+It is renewable based upon satisfactory progress and requires completion of a FAFSA.
+The scholarship is available to U.S. citizens and permanent residents only.

-Carl and Katherine Pierson Memorial Scholarship
+Carl & Katherine Pierson Memorial Scholarship

-This scholarship was established by the Pierson family to honor the late Carl Pierson, who was a long-time member of the Board of Trustees of Indiana Tech.
-It also pays tribute to Mrs. Katherine Kalbfleisch Pierson, who was the wife of the university founder, Mr. John Kalbfleisch, and of Carl Pierson.
+This scholarship was established by the Pierson family to honor the late Carl Pierson, who was a longtime member of Indiana Tech's Board of Trustees.
+It also pays tribute to Mrs. Katherine Kalbfleisch Pierson, who was the wife of university founder John Kalbfleisch and of Carl Pierson.
 This scholarship is awarded to assist students in financial need.
 It is available to U.S. citizens and permanent residents.
 Applicants are required to complete a FAFSA.

-Dr. Ivan and Mary Planck Scholarship
+Dr. Ivan & Mary Planck Scholarship

 This scholarship was established to honor Dr. Planck and his wife, Mary.
 Dr. Planck, also known as "Papa Bear" to many of his students, came to Indiana Tech in 1939 and was named head of the mechanical engineering department until his retirement in 1971.
-A mechanical engineering major will receive this award; if a candidate is not available, then a student in other engineering disciplines will be selected.
-Financial need and academic records are reviewed and will help determine eligible candidates for this scholarship.
+A mechanical engineering major will receive this award; if a candidate is not available, then a student majoring in another engineering discipline will be selected.
+Financial need and academic records are reviewed and will help determine eligible candidates.

 The scholarship is renewable based upon satisfactory progress and is available to U.S. citizens or permanent residents.